See the Department of State’s Fact Sheet on Papua New Guinea for information on U.S.-Papua New Guinea relations.

 Hiking Trails: Exercise caution if you plan to hike the Kokoda Track, the Black Cat Track, or other trails in Papua New Guinea.
 Travel with guides from a reputable tour company.
 Local landowners occasionally threaten to close parts of the tracks due to local land and compensation disputes.
 Check with your travel agent and/or tour operator for contingency plans in the event that a track is blocked.
 Hikers have been attacked even though they are part of an organized tour, some sustaining serious injuries or death.
 You are strongly advised to purchase appropriate travelers/medical insurance, including medical evacuation coverage, before arriving in Papua New Guinea.
 The Kokoda Track Authority (KTA) has stationed rangers along the track and at airports to collect fees from trekkers who have not obtained a valid trekking permit.
 The KTA can be contacted by telephone at 675-325-5540 or 675-325-1887 regarding payment of applicable fees.

-To report crimes to the local police, contact your nearest police station and contact the U.S. Embassy at +675-321-1455.
+Victims of Crime: To report crimes to the local police, contact your nearest police station and contact the U.S. Embassy at +675-308-2100.
 There is no nation-wide number like 911.
 Remember that local authorities are responsible for investigating and prosecuting the crime.
 Police have been known to demand gas money or other forms of compensation before leaving the station to investigate a crime.
 For petty crime, they will often not investigate.